Yasmani Grandal Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.95 team ERA ranks 10th among all league pitching staffs.
+- The Yankees' 3.96 team ERA ranks 10th among all MLB pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs allowed (140 total, 1.3 per game).
+- Yankees pitchers combine to give up 141 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- The righty last appeared on Wednesday against the Tampa Bay Rays, when he tossed seven innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Thursday, the right-hander threw five innings against the Houston Astros, allowing two earned runs while surrendering four hits.

+- In 23 games this season, the 27-year-old has amassed an ERA of 4.35, with 8.5 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.